|Date of Birth||February 28, 1883|

 ‘The Canadian Forestry Corps provided lumber for the Allied war effort by cutting and preparing timber in the United Kingdom and on the continent of Europe.
 Forestry units also cleared terrain for the construction of installations such as airfields and runway, prepared railway ties, as well as lumber for the creation of barracks, road surfaces, ammunition crates, and trench construction.‘ (from www.canadiansoldiers.com)

 On 19 August 1917 George was appointed filer with pay at rate of $2.25 per Diem inclusive.
 In January of 1918 George had a two week leave to Paris and in February 1918 he earned a Good Conduct Badge.
 In November of 1918 he had another two week leave to the United Kingdom.
 Shortly after his return to duty he was diagnosed with venereal disease and was admitted to the Canadian Stationary Hospital in Camiers.
 He was invalided to England on 21 January 1919 and entered the Canadian Special Hospital in Witley for treatment.
-George returned to Canada in May 1919.
-He received his official discharge due to demobilization on 30 May 1919 in Winnipeg.
+George returned to Canada that spring, arriving in Halifax on 25 May 1919 on the S.S.
+Bohemian.
+He received his official discharge due to demobilization on 30 May in Winnipeg.
 His discharge papers noted that he intended to live in Winnipeg.